-files_multiple_test, a MATLAB program which demonstrates how a program can open multiple output files at one time, and write data to any one specific file it chooses.
+files_multiple_test, a MATLAB code which demonstrates how a program can open multiple output files at one time, and write data to any one specific file it chooses.

 To handle two or three files is easy, but to handle an arbitrary number of files requires a little planning.